BEK-ISSAM/fraud-services/README.md

 > Eureka server has already been set up in the previous step (check ***Service Discovery with Eureka*** note).
 > All 3 services (customer, fraud, notification) should be registered as eureka clients.

-- The following annotation needs to be added to the global dependency file of the project
+- The following dependency needs to be added to the global dependency file of the project
 ```xml
 <dependency>
 	<groupId>org.springframework.cloud</groupId>